Part II Infiltration of Political Movements is the Norm, Not the Exception in the United States

 What Have Been the Goals, Strategies and Tactics of Past Infiltration?

 The most common purpose of infiltration is the intelligence function of gathering information, but the goals are commonly more aggressive.
-Herbert Hoover ordered FBI agents to “expose, disrupt, misdirect, discredit, or otherwise neutralize” the activities of these movements and their leaders according to COINTELPRO Documents.
+J. Edgar Hoover ordered FBI agents to “expose, disrupt, misdirect, discredit, or otherwise neutralize” the activities of these movements and their leaders according to COINTELPRO Documents.

 According to, Surveillance and Governance: Crime Control and Beyond, the goal of COINTELPRO was also to “expose, disrupt, misdirect, or otherwise neutralize” groups.
 FBI field operatives were directed to: